kelvinweijun/AIMO3-Tree-of-Thoughts/README.md

-# AIMO-3 Pure Tree of Thoughts Solver
+# AIMO-3 Tree of Thoughts Solver

 A competitive mathematics problem solver built for the [AI Mathematical Olympiad (AIMO) Progress Prize 3](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-3) on Kaggle.
 It combines a **Tree of Thoughts** (ToT) reasoning framework with a locally-served large language model (vLLM) and sandboxed Python execution to tackle IMO-level problems.